davidwik/lesstrouble/README.md

 dependencies, or just gave weird errors.

 So, I gave in and created my own, in Python. **lesstrouble.py** is a very simple LESS monitor.
-It generates the CSS via your installed version of the `lessc` compiler.
+It generates the CSS with your installed and hopefully preferred version of the `lessc` compiler.
 It's a robust tool with no fancy features.
-Except some nice term colors :)
+Except some odd term colors :)

 **lesstrouble.py will do these things:**
-* Reads a master LESS file, and includes all dependencies and their dependencies and so on.
+* Reads a master LESS file, and includes all its dependencies and their dependencies and so on.
 * It checks for changes in all the associated files.
-* When a change is noticed it runs the `lessc` compiler and keeps on looking for changes.
+* When a change is noticed, it will run the `lessc` compiler and return monitoring changes.
-* Keep it running in the background and you won't have to concern you about the compilation again.
-(But keep a look at it for syntax errors!)
+* Keeps running in the background and you won't have any concerns about compiling.
+But keep an eye out for syntax errors.

 **lesstrouble.py won't do these things:**
 * Write your less files.